Sofia Coppola

 What are the highest-rated movies directed by Sofia Coppola? +

-According to aggregate user scores, the absolute best titles directed by Sofia Coppola are Marie Antoinette and Lost in Translation.
+According to aggregate user scores, the absolute best titles directed by Sofia Coppola are Priscilla, Marie Antoinette, and Lost in Translation.

 How many movies and TV shows has Sofia Coppola directed? +